What is Driving with Suspended License in Ontario

 Reasons for License Suspension

-The most widespread reasons are the following:
+The most widespread reasons of Ontario driver’s licence suspension are the following:

-- Suspension due to medical reasons;
+- Licence suspension due to medical reasons (called medical suspensions);

-- Unpaid penalties;
+- Unpaid fines;

 - Failure to appear for trial;